Regional Manager / Program Manager – NSW Coastal

 Team Leader – OzFish Oysterworld

-STATUS: Part-Time (2 days per week, 15 hours weekly)
+STATUS: Part-Time (2 days per week, 15 hours weekly).

-SALARY: $30-34/hour
+SALARY: $30-34/hour (plus super).

-LOCATION: Oysterworld, 2 Whimbrel St, Port of Brisbane and Working From Home
+LOCATION: Oysterworld, 2 Whimbrel St, Port of Brisbane and Working From Home.

 In this role, you’ll focus on keeping the site and its functions well-maintained, participant safety, running ‘working bee’ events and ensuring everyone feels supported and included.
 You’ll balance hands-on coordination of volunteers with administrative organisation.

 You’ll receive full training in shellfish reef restoration and have plenty of opportunities to grow your skills and knowledge.
 With this support, you’ll be ready to guide volunteers and make a real impact on restoration activities.
+This is a hybrid role, and you will be on-site at Oysterworld as required, with the option to undertake administrative duties from home where appropriate.

 How to apply

-Please read the position description and demonstrate the criteria in an application for the role, under four pages in total length and attach a current CV, including references, of two pages or less and email it to:
+Please read the position description and demonstrate the criteria in an application for the role, under four pages in total length and attach a current CV—including references—of two pages or less and email it to:

-Kaidon Anderson, Program Manager – South East and Central Queensland
+Kaidon Anderson, Program Manager – South East and Central Queensland at [email protected].

-Senior Project Officer – Gladstone
+Senior Project Officer – Gladstone QLD

-STATUS: Part-Time (3 days per week, 22.5 hours weekly)
+STATUS: Full Time (5 days per week, 37.5 hours weekly).

-SALARY: $40-$44/hour
+SALARY: $40-$44/hour (plus super).

-LOCATION: Gladstone Region
+LOCATION: Gladstone region.

 In this role, you will be responsible for: